-Tour Includes: Roundtrip Arctic Circle flight tour...
+Tour Includes: Roundtrip transportation, Midnight dinner, Hot beverages...
 Read more.

 Winter in Alaska is prime time for Alaskans and the time of year we enjoy our favorite outdoor sports and activities.
 As Alaska’s natural surroundings become even more dramatic in the winter, new opportunities for viewing aurora borealis (the northern lights), dog sledding, ice fishing, ice climbing, snowboarding, snowshoeing, skiing and more open up new territory for all Alaska visitors.